 Dhruvi began posting the work on Instagram, and “at some point I challenged myself to try make one watercolour a day, working 10-12 hours a day – it was a good way to keep both stress and Netflix at bay!
 It was quite exhausting but also very rewarding.”
 This daily practice led to the series “Painting in the Time of Corona” which are being made during the lockdown in India.

-Thanks to the interest people showed in buying her paintings via Instagram, they are now available for sale, and proceeds will go towards helping people who are suddenly in dire need of food, medication or shelter.”
 The sale proceeds of these works will go to those who are intensely working on the ground: Karwan-e- Mohabbat, Daily Wage Earners (through Ketto), Angaan.

 The artist has her legion of fans and those who follow her work with immense love and identify with her works.
 But she says, “I think this is the first time that, sadly, whatever I am feeling is more or less shared by almost everyone in the world at the same time.
 We all are in this together.
 Some people write to me saying that my work is a bright spot on their Instagram feed, or that they really appreciate me putting into images what they are feeling…”